kirkendall/jsoncalc/README.md

-# JsonCalc
+# jx

-JsonCalc is program for exploring or converting JSON data.
+jx is program for exploring or converting JSON data.
 It is a versatile tool that is easy to learn and can handle big data.
 Its main features are:

 * It uses a syntax that's a combination of JavaScript and SQL.
-  If you're familiar with those two languages then JsonCalc should be fairly intuitive.
+  If you're familiar with those two languages then jx should be fairly intuitive.
   There are a few added operators and functions for things like filtering arrays and joining tables, but they're easy to learn.
-  A major goal for JsonCalc is that it should _not_ have a steep learning curve.
+  A major goal for jx is that it should _not_ have a steep learning curve.

   - Javascript features include nearly all operators, and the most common functions,  Many statements are available too.
 You can define consts,